Thursday, July 30, 2009

 These were also the opening days of Ellis Island, and the strict examination that would make the immigrant center infamous had not yet been established.
 New York had safeguards in place to stop the spread of diseases, but they weren't perfect.

-A steamship Massilia arrived during Ellis Island's first month of operation, January 1892, carrying over 700 hopefuls, most of them Italians and Russian Jewish immigrants escaping persecution.
 Most of them ended up in the Lower East Side, including members of the Mermer family, who the United Hebrew Charities organization arranged to live in the small tenement at 5 Essex Street.

 The passengers had not been properly checked for various diseases, including typhus, a devastating disease that had swept through America through much of the 19th century.
 It would reach its height of destruction in Europe during World War I, where it would kill millions.